 René Eisenbart’s art-making which started in childhood has developed into a multi-faceted career, including 25 years as artist for The Oregonian where she created weekly botanical illustrations.
 Hundreds of her paintings have been published in the Homes & Gardens section and the book, “Plant This” by NPR correspondent Ketzel Levine.

-René teaches in her NW Portland home, throughout the region and also leads travel workshops in Croatia, France, Italy and Hawaii.
+Rene teaches locally and leads painting workshops in exotic locations such as Tuscany and Croatia while panning future trips to Costa Rica and Greece.
 She encourages each person’s unique artistic expression, creating a safe, supportive environment for growth and experimentation.
-Read more about her process on her blog.
+Read more about Rene’s process on her blog.